How to Create a PCB Manufacturing Cost Estimation

 There are a number of factors that drive manufacturing costs.
 In general, producing more boards, using more vias per board, using smaller traces/vias/mounting holes, and using more components per board will all increase manufacturing costs.
 However, the costs involved are not linear.
 In other words, double the number of boards and components will not double the total cost of an order.

 There are some important reasons for this.
 There are a number of fixed costs involved in any manufacturing run, including tooling costs, design review, stencil creation, and others, depending on your requirements.
 Other costs are variable and are determined on a per-board basis.
-The cost per board can decrease as order size decreases, which has less to do with panelization.
-Instead, this cost decrease per board is achieved by amortizing the fixed costs across the entire board run.
+The cost per board can decrease as order size decreases, which has less to do with panelization and more with amortizing fixed NRE and tooling costs across an entire fabrication run.
 The same idea applies to assembly (see below).

 Here is a short summary of some major cost drivers involved in fabrication.
 Be sure to consider each of these areas when creating a PCB manufacturing cost estimation.